 - If you are providing a non-paid position, review the guidelines of the Fair Labor Standards Act (FLSA) Fact Sheet #71 regarding intern compensation

-Students will be submitting an evaluation on their academic internship experience at the end of each quarter.
-If your site is evaluated highly, we will include your posting on a separate list through the SSARC website as an additional resource and marketing tool for your company.
+NOTICE: Students will be submitting an evaluation on their academic internship experience at the end of each quarter.
+If your site is evaluated highly, we may include your posting on a separate list through the SSARC website as an additional resource and marketing tool for your company.
+Additional information may be requested for posting on our web page.

 - Students are responsible to log their work hours based on units enrolled in for the course (2 units, 50; 4 units, 100).

-- Students are expected to participate in a 10-week internship during the academic year
+- Students are expected to participate in a 10-week internship in a quarter, during the academic year

 - During summer a full term is equivalent to 5-weeks of 50 to 100 hours